A Brief Introduction to the Benefits, History, and Underlying Principles of Taijiquan (太極拳)

 As practitioners learn to save more energy than they use on a daily basis, their energy begins to accumulate, and their internal vitality grows, which improves the health, mental clarity, and mood of its practitioners.

-In the way of martial application, those who have become proficient at Tai Chi can move quickly and agilely during combat.
+In the way of martial application, those who have become proficient in Tai Chi can move quickly and agilely during combat.
 They also gain a great amount of power in their strikes, through the ability to expel their energy in a relaxed way, similar to how whips work.
 Most of the energy that advanced Tai Chi practitioners use, however, comes directly from their opponents.
-Such energy is often either redirected into the ground, and then back up, or in an otherwise circular fashion back at their opponents.
-Advanced practitioners can also be highly effective at qin2na2 (擒拿), which allows them to subtly bring the full weight of their body to bear on small, weak spots of their opponents
+Such energy is often either redirected into the ground, and then back up or in an otherwise circular fashion back at their opponents.
+Advanced practitioners can also be highly effective at qin2na2 (擒拿), which allows them to subtly bring the full weight of their body as well as highly concentrated internal energy to bear on small, weak spots of their opponents

 The Path to Proficiency